 If you’re using a version of Android running on Android 4.4 KitKat or below, you could actually perform a factory reset, and that alone would be enough for you to get back into your device.
 In addition, Android comes with a built-in way to bypass the password, pattern or pin with these older Android versions.
 To access it, enter an incorrect password five times, and then you’ll see a see a “forgot pattern,” “forgot PIN,” or “forgot password” button appearing on your device’s display.
 Tapping that will bring up a Google account screen where you can then enter your credentials and be let back into your device.

 Since Android 5.0 (Lollipop) there has been no built-in way to get access to your device if you’ve forgotten how to get in, but there are some third-party tools out there that can help you get the job done.
 One of them is the highly acclaimed Android multi-tools package.

 Android multi-tools is the only solution to remove the pattern lock/password by using a computer application.
 If you were to use one of the other options, such as the Android Smart Lock feature as an example, you’d need to have set that up beforehand before it could save you.
 Android multi-tools on the other hand, requires just a USB cable and nothing done on the smartphone before you install the application on a computer.

-While you’re there, you might be interested in using some of the other features of Android multi-tools as well, because many go well beyond solutions for people who have locked themselves out: getting into the often used recovery mode, download mode, fastboot mode, just to name a few.
+While you’re there, you might be interested in using some of the other features found in the Android multi-tools package as well, because many go well beyond solutions for people who have locked themselves out of the operating system: getting into the often used recovery mode, download mode, fastboot mode, just to name a few.
 You can even utilize the application for potentially getting root access to your device if that’s your kind of thing.
 Below is the full list of what you can achieve.